-Earlier this week, I showed you the benefits of the limited-edition PFAFF creative™ ambition™ 640 for all your quilting needs along with the embroidery system to create your very own quilt labels.
+Earlier this week, I showed you the benefits of the limited-edition PFAFF creative™ ambition™ 640 for all your quilting needs and the embroidery system to create your own quilt labels.
 But the embroidery system can do much more than just embroider words.
 You can use it to embroider many things; there are over 100 designs on the USB stick that allows you to drop the design into the machine.
 Plus, there’s plenty of room on the stick to add your very own designs.

 If you prefer using existing designs, consider creating a profile on mySewnet where you can use the application as a cloud filing system for all your embroideries.
 Various subscription options give you access to embroidery designs.
 But, if you don’t want a subscription, you can always purchase individual designs based on your own projects.
 Subscription or no subscription, the cool thing is you can still have access to many free embroidery designs.
 I fell in love with the Postcard Valentine pattern and decided to create a pencil case for my child just in time for back to school.